pedropreciado/chromestesia/README.md

 + Select desired tempo
 + Select a time signature
 + Save color schemes in RGB format
-+ Present options an a visually appealing way using modals
++ Present options in an a visually appealing way using modals
 + Use keyboard shortcuts to quickly change tempo, start/stop, etc.

 ### Wireframes